paulgarces/Youtube-NLP-Analysis/README.md

 - *4 Million LA Apartment #shorts #la*
 - *Day in the life in my new NYC apartment!*
 - *How SoHo NYC Became The Cast Iron District | Walking Tour | Architectural Digest*

+## 🎬 Cluster 5: Mixed Media & Entertainment Shorts

+This cluster includes a broad range of entertainment content.
+It features a mix of viral videos, technology advancements, gaming highlights, TV show and movie snippets and moments, comedy skits, and reaction-based content.

+**Top Keywords:** `de`, `why`, `sidemen`, `ever`, `out`

+**Example Titles:**
+- *How THANOS bullied the INFINTY STONE from THE AVENGERS in Wakanda*
+- *Best LEGO alt Build! #lego #legospeedchampions #legocars #legobuild	*
+- *Loyalty is a two-way street, if I ask you for it, you will receive it from me #suits #shorts*
+- *Tesla Optimus Robot Showcases Advanced Walking on Uneven Terrain*
+- *SIDEMEN REACT TO CONSPIRACY THEORIES THAT BECAME TRUE*